Rxthew/weatherAPI/README.md

                         document.body.addEventListener('click', dummyFunction)

-Note: this branches off from when the catch clause begins.
+#### Note: this branches off from when the catch clause begins.

-Here, dummyFunction is added synchronously because it is declared outside the catch clause.
-If the entire code was synchronous then you would expect the call stack to execute the functions in the order prescribed by the code flow, and if that was the case `document.querySelector('.dummy')` would return `null`, so when you press the button, the event bubbles up then the handler attached to the body is called and an empty 'dummy' div is attached to the body, but there is no error notification because the condition was not fulfilled.
+We can observe that dummyFunction is added synchronously because it is declared outside the catch clause. **If the entire code was synchronous** then one would expect the call stack to execute the functions in the order prescribed by the code flow, and if that was the case:

+1. When the user presses the button, `document.querySelector('.dummy')` would return `null`, so
+2. The condition remains unfulfilled and the `errorCard` is never initialised, then
+3. The "dummy" function is declared, and the event handler is attached to the body, then
+4. The event bubbles up, the handler attached to the body is called and an empty 'dummy' div is attached to the body, ***but there is no error notification because the condition in the first steps was not fulfilled.***

 But because the function in the catch clause is asynchronous, `dummyFunction` and `document.body.addEventListener('click',dummyFunction)` *have to be executed* before the callback from the catch clause can be retrieved from the callback queue.
 This means that in the asynchronous case: